aczietlow/hugo-blog/content/posts/2026/go-json-unmarshaling.md

 [go playground](https://go.dev/play/p/40jO8VMs3yQ)

 Now when the Unmarshaler attemps to decode description, the UnmarshalJSON method will get called.
-This ensures that `book.Description.Value` will always have a value no matter which of the two types is returned.
+This ensures that `book.Description.Value` will always have a value regardless of which type is returned.
 In the future we could implement `UnmarshalerFrom` instead as it's more flexible and more performant since it deals with the decoder and allows for streaming of data via `*jsontext.Decoder`.